texttheater/pmb2tsv/README.md

 the string `V`), as being the head of the role filler (in which case it contains a VerbNet Role such as `Agent` or `Patient`), or as neither (in which case it is `O`).

+Warning: for a small number of CCG derivations, especially some that are not fully corrected, dependency and role extraction will fail.
+The corresponding columns will be empty/missing.
+In extremely rare cases a dependency non-tree (a cyclic graph) may be extracted.

 For details on the conversion from CCG derivations to dependency trees, see